Zettlr/Zettlr/README.md

 This switch causes Zettlr to disable hardware acceleration, which could be necessary in certain setups.
 For more information on why this flag was added, see issue [#2127](https://github.com/Zettlr/Zettlr/issues/2127).

-#### `--tray`

-This will start Zettlr in Tray, without showing the userinterface.
-It is ignoring the checkbox in the settings, so that the tray is always created on startup, as to make the application not inaccessible.

 ## VSCode Extension Recommendations

 This repository makes use of Visual Studio Code's [recommended extensions feature](https://go.microsoft.com/fwlink/?LinkId=827846).
 This means: If you use VS Code and open the repository for the first time, VS Code will tell you that the repository recommends to install a handful of extensions.
 These extensions are recommended if you work with Zettlr and will make contributing much easier.
 The recommendations are specified in the file `.vscode/extensions.json`.